gamingwithevets/casiocalc/docs/classwiz_qr.md

 then the value will be expressed as 3RE85I

-In turn, the encoded T data is divided into every 2 characters, regarded as a 32-digit number, converted into a decimal number, and then spliced in sequence to obtain the original numerical storage format.
+In turn, the encoded T data is divided into every 2 characters, regarded as base 32, converted into a decimal number, and then spliced in sequence to obtain the original numerical storage format.

 The order of exporting data is row first, then column, and the number of columns (x columns, y columns and frequency) needs to be determined based on the M data.